-6.4 Long-Term Incentive (LTI)
+6.4 LONG-TERM INCENTIVE (LTI)

-6.4.1 LTI overview single hurdle TSR for FY22
+6.4.1 LTI overview

 Executives participate in a LTI plan.
 This is an equity-based plan that provides for a reward that varies with Group performance over three-year periods.
 Three years is considered to be the maximum time period over which financial projections and detailed business plans can reasonably be made and reflects what the Board considers is a reasonable period to require and test the sustainability of earnings accretion from investments and given the nature of the business.